- Home

 - A copy of a Washington State Disability Placard identification card.

-Please Note: Residents of Washington who have been issued a disabled parking ID card, or special license plate for a permanent disability under state law, are entitled to free use of trailer dump stations, watercraft launch sites, day-use vehicle access to parks and up to a 50% reduction in campsite or moorage fees.
+Please Note: Residents of Washington who have been issued a permanent disabled parking ID card, or special license plate, under state law, are entitled to free use of trailer dump stations, watercraft launch sites, day-use vehicle day use parking and 50% off on campsite or moorage fees.

 Do not submit original documents.